Lisbon in 2 Days: everything you need to know

 The Portas do Sol Viewpoint| ©Vitor Oliveira

-The first day of the itinerary is designed to discover and enjoy the historic center of Lisbon.
-The route runs through the neighboring districts of Alfama and Baixas, where you will find some of the city's most significant sights: Lisbon Cathedral, St. George's Castle, and Commerce Square are some of the main highlights of this first day in Lisbon.
+The first day of the itinerary is designed to help you discover and enjoy Lisbon’s historic center.
+The route winds through the neighboring neighborhoods of Alfama and Baixas, where you’ll find some of the city’s most significant landmarks: Lisbon Cathedral, São Jorge Castle, and Praça do Comércio are among the highlights of this first day in Lisbon.

-Take the best photos from the Porta do Sol and Santa Lucia viewpoints
+Take the best photos from the Portas do Sol and Santa Lucía viewpoints

 The day can begin at the viewpoints on the hill of São Jorge Castle.
-Portas do Sol and Santa Lucía are two of the best thanks to their views of the center of Lisbon with the Tagus River in the background, and you're sure to learn more details if you book a guided tour of Alfama and São Jorge.
+The Portas do Sol and Santa Lucía viewpoints are two of the best thanks to their views of downtown Lisbon with the Tagus River in the background, and you’re sure to learn more details if you book a guided tour of Alfama and São Jorge.

-Near both viewpoints, there are several terraces that are perfect for breakfast and recharging your batteries for the day.
+Near both viewpoints, there are several terraces perfect for breakfast to fuel up for the day.

 Book a guided tour of Alfama and São Jorge Castle